 - Pull up a chair and enjoy the cool air that blows across the waters of the Rivers of America on the Mark Twain Riverboat.

-- Mickey and the Magical Map offers bench seating in the shade and a live musical stage show.
+- Mickey and the Magical Map show offers bench seating in the shade and a live musical stage show.

 Don’t Let Your Pregnancy Diet Go On Vacation